3 min read

 AI-powered threat detection, user training

-Zero-day Attachments
+Zero-Day Attachments

 Malicious files not previously identified